+Discussion.
 These computational modeling results provide another lens through which to examine the relationship between attention, opportunity cost salience, and choices.
-The SSM framework (and more specifically, our adaptation of the aDDM) enables magnitude estimates of attention's connection to choice.
-Overall, the computational modeling results (stronger attentional discounting of "Buy" in the explicit condition) provide evidence consistent with a process-driven explanation for the
+The SSM framework (and more specifically, our adaptation of the aDDM) enables magnitude estimates of attention's effects on choice.
+Overall, the computational modeling results (stronger attentional discounting of "Buy" in the explicit condition) provide a process-driven explanation for the decline in purchase rates when opportunity costs are made explicit.
+In the supplement, we consider how the model varies across the different slices of the data.
+Consistent with the regression results presented earlier, we find stronger evidence for different θ under the "Keep" vs. "Do Not Buy" wording and weaker evidence under the "Save" vs. "Skip" wording.